QuentindiMeo/work_repository/README.md

 Matchstick:
-    Reedition of the Marienbad puzzle game, with matches.
+    Reedition of the Marienbad puzzle game, with matches.<br>
-    The person who takes the last matchstick loses!
+    The person who takes the last matchstick loses!<br>
-    Beat the IA to win!
+    Beat the IA to win!<br>
     done alone.

 42sh:
-    Reedition of tcsh, a command interpreter.
+    Reedition of tcsh, a command interpreter.<br>
-    Try and make a fully operational command interpreter, as close to tcsh as possible. done in a group of 4.
+    Try and make a fully operational command interpreter, as close to tcsh as possible.<br>
+    done in a group of 4.